George Young (rock musician): Australian Songwriters Hall of Fame

-In 1988, Vanda & Young were inducted into the inaugural class of the ARIA Hall of Fame.
-Young's brothers, Angus and Malcolm, were inducted into the hall at the same ceremony as members of AC/DC.
-The Australasian Performing Right Association (APRA) in May 2001 conducted a survey of music industry personnel to determine, the "ten best and most significant Australian songs of the past 75 years."
+In May 2001, the Australasian Performing Right Association (APRA) in May 2001 conducted a survey of music industry personnel to determine, the "ten best and most significant Australian songs of the past 75 years."
 The survey listed "Friday on My Mind" at No. 1, and at the APRA Music Awards of 2001 ceremony You Am I performed the track with Vanda guesting on guitar.

 At the ARIA Music Awards of 2005, the Easybeats, including Young and Vanda, were inducted into the Hall of Fame.

 In 2007, Australian Musician magazine selected the meeting of Vanda and Young at the Villawood migrant hostel in 1964 as the most significant event in Australian pop and rock music history.
-Since 2009 APRA has run the Vanda & Young Global Songwriting Competition.
+Since 2009, APRA has run the Vanda & Young Global Songwriting Competition.